Robert-Study/Robert-Study/README.md

 # Robert Gardner

-I'm a **Physics BSc (Hons) graduate from the University of Birmingham**, interested in scientific computing, experimental data analysis and numerical modelling.
+I'm a **Physics BSc (Hons) graduate from the University of Birmingham**, ranked [5th in the UK for Physics](https://www.thecompleteuniversityguide.co.uk/league-tables/rankings/physics-and-astronomy).
+My interests include scientific computing, experimental data analysis and numerical modelling.
 I use Python to build simulations, analyse measurements and solve optimisation problems.

 ## Selected projects